openharmony/docs/en/application-dev/reference/apis/js-apis-freeInstall.md

 ## setHapModuleUpgradeFlag

-setHapModuleUpgradeFlag(bundleName: string, moduleName: string, upgradeFlag: UpgradeFlag): Promise\<void>;
+setHapModuleUpgradeFlag(bundleName: string, moduleName: string, upgradeFlag: UpgradeFlag): Promise\<void>

 Sets an upgrade flag for a module.
 This API uses a promise to return the result.